Marantaceae: Uses

 The most well-known species in the family is arrowroot (Maranta arundinacea), a plant of the Caribbean, grown in parts of the Caribbean, Australasia, and sub-Saharan Africa for its easily digestible starch known as arrowroot.
 It is grown commercially in the West Indies and tropical Americas.

 Several species of genus Goeppertia are grown as houseplants for their large ornamental leaves, which are variegated in shades of green, white, and pink.
-Other genera grown for houseplants includes Stromanthe, Ctenanthe, and Maranta.
+Other genera grown for houseplants include Stromanthe, Ctenanthe, Calathea, and Maranta.

 Calathea lutea has tough, durable leaves used to make waterproof baskets, and in the Caribbean and Central America, its leaves are used for roofing.
 Two Mexican species - C. macrosepala and C. violacea - have flowers that are cooked and used as vegetables.
 C. allouia or leren, from the West Indies and tropical America, is known as sweet corn root for its edible tuber.

 Schumannianthus dichotomus is used for weaving mats to use on floors and beds.